Skip to main content

 Extracted Article Text (OCR)

-THE DECATUR REVIEW PAGE SIX COOL Air-Conditioned Lyle Eugene.
-Mrs. Moffett Is the former Jewell Price, daughter of Mr. and Mrs. Raymond H.
+Lyle Eugene.
+Mrs. Mo Moffett is the former Jewell Price, daughter Mr. and Mrs. Raymond H.

 Price.
 The other grandparents are Mr. and Mrs. Ira G. Moffett of Blue Mound.